fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

 Deploying on AWS with Fleet’s reference architecture is an easy way to get a fully functional Fleet instance that can scale to your needs.

+> Updated May 2023 to reflect Fleet's current Terraform Module setup.

 ## Prerequisites: